 What are the next steps now that the class has been certified?

 Now that the class has been certified, the class members must be given notice of class certification.
-They must also be given the opportunity to exclude themselves from the class, if that’s something they want to do.
-They will have 30 days to submit their requests to be excluded from the class.
-The notices have not yet been mailed; we expect them to be mailed within the next month.
+This notice was mailed on June 21, 2019.
+Class members now have the opportunity to exclude themselves from the class, if that’s something they want to do.
+They have 30 days from June 21, 2019 to submit their requests to be excluded from the class.

 I think I am a class member.
 What should I do?